 You can have the greatest gear in the world, with a digital cinema camera, great lighting, and a high end post system.
 You can have a huge crew of experts that are craftsmen in their trade.
 You can study your camera and gain experience until you're prepared for just about any type of shot.
-But without good talent that can take direction, you're going to have a hard time seeing your vision realized.

 Time and again, we've warned readers about the importance of audio in video.
 Audiences will tolerate -- some may even expect -- imperfections in a video's visuals, but they absolutely will not stand for poor quality audio.
 Tinny or muffled sound instantly breaks our suspension of disbelief; it can make it difficult to follow the storyline or really connect with the characters.